-When thinking about your those who will be engaging content in an eLearning environment, there are a number of considerations.
-For example, it’s important to know how the people learn.
+When thinking about those who will be engaging content in an eLearning environment, there are a number of considerations.
+For example, it’s important to know how people learn.
 Some are visual learners (video and animation), others prefer traditional modes of learning (reading text), while some like the challenge of interacting with the material.

 Another concern must be centered on what it is you want your “learner” to know: Whether lessons on an academic subject, learning for a vocation, instruction, and preparation for a profession, or mandatory employee training in an organization, the nature of the content and the context of the learning environment must be taken into account.

 How Will Content Be Arranged and Presented?
-Because the instructor or trainer is no longer in the same location as the learner, trainee, or employee, it is important to understand how information will be arranged and presented.
+Because the instructor or trainer is no longer in the same location as the learner, trainee, or employee, it is important to understand how the information will be arranged and presented.
 One of the main concerns of all those who teach is how the learners will receive and comprehend the information presented.
-The most effective educators and trainers all know that making material easy to access and understand, as well as making it relatable, are hallmarks of comprehension and retention.
+The most effective educators and trainers all know that making the material easy to access and understand, as well as making it relatable, are hallmarks of comprehension and retention.

-An online experience that is user friendly is essential when designing an eLearning environment.
+An online experience that is user-friendly is essential when designing an eLearning environment.
 Introducing content in an organized and logical manner will keep people engaged and reduce frustration.
 As mentioned earlier, because people learn differently it is imperative that there is a focus on how content is presented.
 Thus, the arrangement of material should encompass audio-visual, traditional text, and interactivity all in a well-organized and intuitive presentation.

 How Will Content be Constructed?
 Understanding what elements to incorporate in a well-constructed content design is key to creating an effective eLearning environment.
 This means utilizing all the tools that make learning and training online a unique and rewarding experience.
 Just like an in-person learning environment, keeping students interested and participating is essential.
-Types of content as well as the evaluation process are two crucial areas that should be considered when constructing content for online consumption.
+Types of content, as well as the evaluation process, are two crucial areas that should be considered when constructing content for online consumption.

-The first area of content construction are audio-visual elements and text that must be used together to engage learners with the content being presented.
+The first area of content construction is audio-visual elements and text that must be used together to engage learners with the content being presented.
 Use a wide range of multimedia tools for maximum learners’ engagement.
 Videos are one way of conveying information that will help in subject matter comprehension.
 Videos are ideal for lectures, training scenarios, and company announcements.
 These videos can be simple spoken lessons or “how-to: instructions, or they can contain musical elements as well as special effects to deliver important information.